Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/setup.md

 ## Objective

-This document provides a detailed explanation of the **Networking Architecture with Terraform** project.
-The primary objective is to demonstrate how to design and implement a secure, scalable cloud network architecture on AWS using Terraform.
-By following this project, you will gain hands-on experience with foundational cloud networking concepts and Infrastructure as Code (IaC) best practices.
-The project aims to equip me with the skills necessary to create isolated network environments, manage secure access, and automate infrastructure deployment in a professional, repeatable manner.
+This document explains the **Networking Architecture with Terraform** project.
+The goal is to show how to build a secure and organized cloud network on AWS using Terraform.
+Through this project, you’ll get hands-on experience with key cloud networking concepts and Infrastructure as Code (IaC).
+It’s designed to help you learn how to set up isolated networks, manage secure access, and automate infrastructure in a way that’s easy to repeat and manage.

 ## Prerequisites

-Before diving into this project, it is recommended that you have a basic understanding of:
+Before you start, it helps to have:

-- AWS cloud services, particularly networking components such as VPCs, subnets, and security groups
+- Basic knowledge of AWS services like VPCs, subnets, and security groups
-- Terraform basics, including configuration files and commands
+- Some experience with Terraform and how it works
-- General networking concepts such as IP addressing, routing, and firewall rules
+- Understanding of basic networking (IP addresses, routing, firewalls)
-- Command-line interface (CLI) usage and access to an AWS account with appropriate permissions
+- Access to the AWS CLI and an AWS account with the right permissions

 ## Technologies Used

-This project leverages the following technologies:
+This project uses:

-- **AWS (Amazon Web Services):** Cloud platform hosting the network infrastructure
+- **AWS:** The cloud platform where the network runs
-- **Terraform:** Infrastructure as Code tool used to automate and manage AWS resources declaratively
+- **Terraform:** The tool used to write and manage infrastructure as code
-- **AWS VPC:** Virtual Private Cloud for creating isolated network environments
+- **VPC (Virtual Private Cloud):** To create private networks in AWS
-- **Security Groups:** Virtual firewalls for controlling inbound and outbound traffic
+- **Security Groups:** Virtual firewalls controlling network traffic
-- **Internet Gateway & Route Tables:** Components enabling internet access and traffic routing within the network
+- **Internet Gateway & Route Tables:** To enable internet access and manage traffic flow

 ---